Don’t Get Burned By Sunscreen: What Major Cosmo Brands Don’t Tell You

 Several of the chemicals listed above also pose a threat to your health.
 So, if you’re not paying attention to your sunscreen’s ingredients for the sake of the environment, it is essential to pay attention to these ingredients for the sake of your skin’s health!

-In 2019 the Federal Food and Drug Association (the agency that governs sunscreen safety) found that only two ingredients, zinc oxide and titanium dioxide, could be classified as safe and effective, based on the currently available information.
-But in the past year, numerous new studies have raised new concerns about endocrine-disrupting effects from three other ingredients: homosalate, avobenzone, and oxybenzone.
-However, as mentioned before, it is important to ensure that zinc oxide and titanium dioxide are non-nano sized so that they do not pose a threat to the environment.
+In 2019 the Federal Food and Drug Association, found that only two ingredients, zinc oxide and titanium dioxide, could be classified as safe and effective, based on the currently available information.

 https://www.ewg.org/sunscreen/report/the-trouble-with-sunscreen-chemicals/